raspberrypilearning/clone-wars-cc/en/step_12.md

 Have a go at our 'Create your own world' project, where you’ll create your own adventure game!

-You will find this project on the module pathway.
+You will find this project in the module pathway.

 --- no-print ---